zillionare/python-project-wizard/docs/tutorial.md

 ## Step 12.
 Customization

-ppw assume some settings for you, for example, it choose python version in pyproject.toml and tox.ini.
-You may need change the according to you case.
+ppw assumed some settings for you, for example, it choose python version in pyproject.toml and tox.ini.
+Change accordingly to match you case.

 The following section will address how to customize github workflow:
-### customize github workflow

     You may need to customize settings in workflow.
 Open .github/workflows/dev.yml:
     ```
     jobs: